Deploying Node.js Applications to AWS Elastic Beanstalk

 - Deploying a Node.js Application with DynamoDB to Elastic Beanstalk

 - Deploying a Geddy Application with Clustering to Elastic Beanstalk

 - Adding an Amazon RDS DB Instance to your Node.js Application Environment

 Elastic Beanstalk for Node.js makes it easy to deploy, manage, and scale your Node.js web applications using Amazon Web Services.
 Elastic Beanstalk for Node.js is available to anyone developing or hosting a web application using Node.js.
-This section provides step-by-step instructions for deploying your Node.js web application to Elastic Beanstalk using EB Command Line Interface (CLI).
-This chapter also provides walkthroughs for common frameworks such as Express and Geddy.
+This chapter provides step-by-step instructions for deploying your Node.js web application to Elastic Beanstalk using the Elastic Beanstalk management console, and provides walkthroughs for common frameworks such as Express and Geddy.

 When this occurs, attempting to upgrade to a new version of the platform that does not support the configured NodeVersion will fail.
-To avoid needing to create a new environment, change the NodeVersion configuration option to a version that is supported by both the old configuration version and the new one, and then perform the platform upgrade.
+To avoid needing to create a new environment, change the NodeVersion configuration option to a version that is supported by both the old configuration version and the new one, or remove the option setting, and then perform the platform upgrade.

 The topics in this chapter assume some knowledge of Elastic Beanstalk environments.
 If you haven't used Elastic Beanstalk before, try the getting started tutorial to learn the basics.